TobeOsueke/lifehacks/README.md

 # lifehacks Project Description
 This projects contains insights on how to achieve various life's tasks or goals

-# Site Link
+### Site Link
 https://tobeosueke.github.io/lifehacks/

+# User Experience

+This section provides information about the goal of this site, target audience and use stories.

-# Goal
+## Goal
 The goal of this project is to present a system that provides contents focusing on giving gudiance on how to performing various life tasks.
 The project contains external link

-# Categories
-In this project you will find tips and guidances in three major category of life:
-1. Professional or Career
-2. Cooking
-3. Regious - Christian Faith

-# User Experience
 ## Target Audience
 .
 Users that are looking for life hacks information in their professional, home(cooking) and religious life .
 Users that want information on how to get a job in Ireland